stamov/GenId.jl/README.md

 ##### Why using Crockford Base 32?

 * More readable than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example (each character in Crockford Base 32 corresponds to 5 bits of input);
-* Simple, efficient.
+* Simple, efficient;
-* Support in other languages (see [Crockford 32 on Github](https://github.com/search?q=crockford+32&type=repositories&s=stars&o=desc))
+* Support in other languages (see [Crockford 32 on Github](https://github.com/search?q=crockford+32&type=repositories&s=stars&o=desc)).

 ##### Future plans
 * Finish support for 128 bit representations;
 * Add a wrapper type, which will allow for:
+  * Typed UUIDs instead of flavors of Ints only;
-  * If there is a way to automatically marshall UUIDs from a UUID wrapper type to databases using [DBInterface.jl](https://github.com/JuliaDatabases/DBInterface.jl), will be implemented.
+  * If there is a way to automatically marshall UUIDs from a UUID wrapper type to databases using [DBInterface.jl](https://github.com/JuliaDatabases/DBInterface.jl), will be implemented;
   * Support basic IO over streams (see [CodecBase.jl](https://github.com/JuliaIO/CodecBase.jl) and [TranscodingStreams.jl](https://github.com/JuliaIO/TranscodingStreams.jl));
   * Provide support functions for [StructTypes](https://github.com/JuliaData/StructTypes.jl).
-* Add few more encodings and support declarative grouping through hyphens in textual representations;
+* Split machine_id field into at least one more (optional) field and alias it with thread_id.
+Add possible aliases for domain/user_id etc.;
-* Add support for 128 bit specific UUIDs (e.g. ULID + some of the official RFC proposals).
+* Add support for 128 bit specific UUIDs (e.g. ULID + some of the official RFC proposals) - high priority;
+* Add few more encodings and support declarative grouping through hyphens in textual representations - very low priority.

 # License